ibm-cloud-docs/key-protect-cli-plugin/key-protect-cli-commands.md

 * **`-t --total-count`**

-    Used to reterieve total number of key versions for a key by the supplied integer value.
+    Used to retrieve total number of key versions for a key by the supplied integer value.

 ## kp key wrap
 {: #kp-key-wrap}